 Crispy Chicken Thighs are a perfect busy weeknight meal!
 Especially served over tender kale sautéed with bacon and garlic.
-With this recipe, you’ll have a delicious dinner on the table in less than 30 minutes!
+With this recipe, you’ll have a delicious dinner on the table with just a few minutes of prep!

 It’s curious that France and Switzerland, two countries with populations known for their high saturated fat consumption, have low rates of heart disease (less than half that of the United States).
 These countries also have low obesity rates compared to the United States, where 2 out of 3 people are overweight and 1 out of 3 are obese. (source: Adult Obesity, Harvard School of Public Health)